alextgould/alextgould.github.io/_posts/2025-04-12-lolmonitor.md

     In this case, it lets us run the application.Monitor function while continuing to run the main() function.
 The main() function creates a channel called signalChan that monitors for the interupt signal that occurs when you press "Ctrl+C" in a terminal.
 So long as nothing is added to the channel, the function will simply wait at the <- point.
 This means the gameEvents channel which was created earlier will remain open indefinitely.

 The orchestrate.go file contains the main loop which checks for windows opening and closing and applies the logic of whether to force close the lobby window.
 The file is actually somewhat large, so for the purpose of this blog I've removed some elements (constant values, default ProcessRetriever and ProcessKiller values, some comments and logging, live updating of config values if the file changes etc).
+If interested, you can see the full code using the repo linked at the top of this post.

 The main function, Monitor, will use two helper functions.
 The first helper function encapsulates the logic of determining whether we're allowed to open the lobby or not: